 Inspired by classic fairy tales, but with a dark and sinister twist, Grim contains short stories from some of the best voices in young adult literature today: Ellen Hopkins Amanda Hocking Julie Kagawa Claudia Gray Rachel Hawkins Kimberly Derting Myra McEntire Malinda Lo Sarah Rees-Brennan Jackson Pearce Christine Johnson Jeri Smith Ready Shaun David Hutchinson Saundra Mitchell Sonia Gensler Tessa Gratton Jon Skrovron

+Kristina’s descent continues in the New York Times bestselling sequel to Crank, now with a refreshed look and a trade paperback trim size.
+One little bit, my heart revs high, then settles into quick- step mode.
+How I’ve missed that race and pound.
+How I’ve missed the lack of control.
 Crank.
 Glass.
 Ice.
 Crystal.
-Whatever you call it, it's all the same: a monster.
-And once it's got hold of you, this monster will never let you go.
+Whatever you call it, it’s all the same: a monster.
 Kristina thinks she can control it.
-Now with a baby to care for, she's determined to be the one deciding when and how much, the one calling the shots.
-But the monster is too strong, and before she knows it, Kristina is back in its grips.
-She needs the monster to keep going, to face the pressures of day-to-day life.
-She needs it to feel alive.
-Once again the monster takes over Kristina's life and she will do anything for it, including giving up the one person who gives her the unconditional love she craves -- her baby.
+Now with a baby to care for, she is determined to be the one deciding when and how much, the one calling the shots.
+But the monster is strong, and before she knows it, Kristina is back in its grip…and it won’t let go.
 The sequel to Crank, this is the continuing story of Kristina and her descent back to hell.
-Told in verse, it's a harrowing and disturbing look at addiction and the damage that it inflicts.

 "Perfect on the outside, but behind the Normal Rockwell facades, each holds its secrets.
 Dark, untellable.
 Practically unbelievable." -- IDENTICAL Kaeleigh and Raeanne are 16-year-old identical twins, the daughters of a district court judge father and politician mother running for US Congress.
 Everything on the surface seems fine, but underneath run very deep and damaging secrets.
 What really happened when the girls were 7 years old in that car accident that Daddy caused?
 And why is Mom never home, always running far away to pursue some new dream?
 Raeanne goes after painkillers, drugs, alcohol, and sex to dull her pain and anger.
 Kaeleigh always tries so hard to be the good girl -- her father's perfect little flower.
 But when the girls were 9, Daddy started to turn to his beloved Kaeleigh in ways a father never should and has been sexually abusing her for years.
 For Raeanne, she needs to numb the pain of not being Daddy's favorite; for Kaeleigh, she wants to do everything she can to feel something normal, even if it means cutting herself and vomiting after every binge.
 How Kaeleigh and Raeanne figure out just what it means to be whole again when their entire world has been torn to shreads is the guts and heart of this powerful, disturbing, and utterly remarkable book.